 There’s perhaps nothing more satisfying than growing your own food, canning it and being able to eat off the supply all winter long.
 Home-canned summer peaches offer a delicious treat that can top cakes or be eaten alone.
-Homemade sauces made with a family recipe offer a taste of home and prevent you from having to run out to the grocery store at meal time.
+Homemade sauces made with a family recipe offer a taste of home and prevent you from having to run out to the grocery store at mealtime.
 Green beans, corn, okra and more—all of which stemmed from your soil and were put up by your own hands—are there for you to savor year-round.
+You can do all this through pressure canning.

 But for first-time canners, the process can be a bit intimidating.
 Even I, who grew up in the canning kitchen, was fearful in my first solo attempt at preserving the harvest—tales of exploding pressure canners painting terrifying, vivid pictures in my head.

-Canning doesn’t have to be a scary process, though, and I’ve survived more than three decades without more than a hiccup along the way.
-On the other hand, to avoid the telltale disasters that have been passed down through generations, you must follow strict safety protocols.
+Pressure canning doesn’t have to be a scary process, though, and I’ve survived more than three decades without more than a hiccup along the way.
+On the other hand, to avoid disasters that have been passed down through generations, you must follow strict safety protocols.
 The National Center For Home Food Preservation and your local cooperative extension office are two excellent resources you should consult before you begin canning for the first time.
-Below is my own personal canning strategy that will hopefully help demystify the process, as well.
+Below is my own personal canning strategy that I hope will help demystify the process, as well.

 Pressure Canner Anatomy